vinnyroca/CodeandMediaArt/docs/exercises/01_LightandColor.md

 ## Part 2: Pusey

-1. Read the article in our class library about the work of Mavis Pusey.
+1. Read the article in our class [library](https://scrippscollege.box.com/s/3je1kmbfik4jxdl2dhqeoajkj3sh1owr) about the work of Mavis Pusey.

-2. Using Pusey's painting *Personante* as inspiration, create your own abstract composition in p5.js.

-Experiment with:
+2. Make your own abstract composition using p5.js!
+Explore the relationship between different shapes and colors.
+In what ways do you they effect the feel and mood of the composition?
+How do Pusey and Turrell differ in their use of color and shape?
+What approach do you want to take?
+Notice how Pusey pulled from her life around her to create her compositions?

+3. Considering accessibility, use the `describe()` function in your p5.js sketch to create a screen reader-accessible description of your composition.
+Deeply consider the words you are using to describe your art work.
+For inspiration, explore the work being done by the collective [Alt Text as Poetry](https://alt-text-as-poetry.net/).

+Feel free to experiment with:

 - Alpha
 - `ellipse()`[(Reference)](https://p5js.org/reference/p5/ellipse/)